dlockwood13/Forensic-Psychology-/README.md

-# Forensic-Psychology-
-# ⚓ Anchor — A Forensic Psychology Practitioner Companion (UK)
+⚓ Anchor — A Forensic Psychology Practitioner Companion (UK)

 > A pocket handbook and practitioner toolkit for UK forensic psychologists.
 > Mobile-first, offline-capable, privacy-respecting.
 Your data never leaves your device.